-Equality, Diversity, Inclusion and Intersectionality (EDII)
+Equality, Diversity, Inclusion & Intersectionality Statement

-Behavioural Research-UK is committed to fostering EDII as essential components of exemplary practices in behavioural research and its translation.
+The UK research community lacks diversity, particularly of minority ethnic groups, and visibly so in relation to racialised minorities.
+Behavioural Research-UK is committed to fostering equality, diversity, inclusion and intersectionality (EDII) as essential components of exemplary practices in behavioural research and its translation.

 Our Commitment

 The BR-UK Leadership Hub is committed to recognising and highlighting EDII as part of leading best practices in behavioural research and its translation.
+Our Position Statement outlines our intentions.

 In BR-UK Equality, Diversity, Inclusion and Intersectionality (EDII) principles will be embedded in all aspects of our work to ensure all members of the workforce including those attending BR-UK events and webinars are treated with respect whilst being provided with equal and fair opportunities for participation and advancement.